 Allow 1 to 2 hours to stop at all the viewpoints.
 There are many viewpoints along the amphitheater canyon rim, and each one offers a different angle and epic view.
 Our favorite locations to photograph the hoodoos below the rim are Sunset Point and Inspiration Point.
 At sunrise there is an early morning glow on the red rocks that makes the hoodoos comes to life.

 You MUST see the hoodoos up close by hiking along the Navajo-Queen’s Garden Trail – or at least part way down the canyon from Sunset Point.
 The view from the trails is so amazing compared to seeing them from above.

-The Island in the Sky District of Canyonlands is about 30 miles outside of Moab, Utah so it’s the easiest way to see the park.
+The Canyonlands National Park Island in the Sky district is about 30 miles outside of Moab, Utah so it’s the easiest way to see the park.
 It sits atop a massive 1500 foot mesa.
 The viewpoints provide epic views of up to 100 miles.
-Other activities include hiking, biking, offroad driving and backcountry exploring and camping.
+Other activities include hiking, biking, off-road driving and backcountry exploring and camping.

 The Maze District is remote with difficult roads and trails to get there, and you must be prepared for self-sufficiency and the proper equipment or gear for self-rescue.

 When people think of National Parks in the United States, the beach usually isn’t the first place that comes to mind!
 But at Cape Hatteras National Seashore, visitors can enjoy salt in their hair and sand in their toes while exploring the park’s beautiful scenery, rich history, and family-friendly outdoor activities.